 So I moved in with my friend and her mother, while my mom left Texas with her new boyfriend, and went on her own adventure.

 Unfortunately the stability of life with my friend, didn’t last long.
 I won’t go into all the details of exactly what happened, but long story short…one day her mom left for work and never came back.
 After a few weeks she and I left that little apartment and went our own separate ways, unable to pay the bills and certain that the authorities would soon come around, wanting to know why two young girls were living there alone.
 We were scared to death of going into the system, and for good reason.
 So we decided to take our chances out in the adult world.

 Why Didn’t I Call My Mom?

 Back in those days there were no cell phones, and not everyone had a land line.
 I had no phone number or address for my mother, and simply couldn’t get a hold of her.
 Besides that, I knew she didn’t really want me around anyway, so I embarked on a journey into adulthood as a child, without any of the tools, education or preparedness that would have given me a snow balls chance in hell of surviving.

 I stayed here and there, sleeping outside only on rare occasion, still going to school, and eating what ever was offered me.
-Then the year I turned 14, my grandfather found out how I’d been living, so he set it up for me to stay with my grandmother, in a small town in Texas called Breckenridge.
+Then the year I turned 13 my grandfather found out how I’d been living, and set it up for me to stay with my grandmother, in a small town in Texas called Breckenridge.
 For 9 months I lived with Grandma and went to my freshman year of high school, but then life took another dramatic turn…and I was on my own again.